-For this report, a full Fairness and Equality Impact Assessment has not been undertaken.
+For this report, a full Fairness and Equality Impact Assessment is not required for this report.
 This is because this report is not seeking any strategic decisions or policy changes, with its purpose being to update Cabinet on the current risk register.